Questions To Ask…When Choosing a Financial Planner

 I will propose a program and fee based on the scope of the work and your investment management needs.
 We reserve the right to quote a fee that is higher if the planning situation necessitates it.

-A typical comprehensive planning engagement is based upon a minimum of 10-25 hours of time for either the six-month or ongoing program.
+A typical comprehensive planning engagement is based upon a minimum of 10-25 hours of time for the ongoing program.

 Please see current ADV Part 2 Brochure for fees.